 Finally, there are hundreds of dog breeds out there!
 Each breed is affected by its own set of commonly found diseases and health problems.
 Such a list is poised to frequent changes thus can quickly become outdated.
-Who would be in charge of maintaining such an crucial list and even more problematic, what list should mixed-breeds and mutts follow?
+Who would be in charge of maintaining such a crucial list and even more problematic, what list should mixed-breeds and mutts follow?

 Requiring Achievements In Order To Breed a Particular Dog

 Like I mentioned above, most dogs who are acclaimed and awarded only are so because they look like their official breed standard’s description.
-This would encourage the breeding of dogs purely for looks which has caused some incredible problems over the past decades.
+This would encourage the breeding of dogs purely for looks which have caused some incredible problems over the past decades.

 On top of that, a lot of dog breeders are breeding dogs for their abilities, and no championships are held to award their skills.
 They are working dogs doing a great job that is only seen by their owner.

-Why Not Cows, Pigs and Hens Too?
+Why Not Cows, Pigs, and Hens Too?

 It would be unfair to criminalize backyard breeding for dogs only; and because we have properly defined backyard breeding as the breeding of an animal using substandard breeding techniques, we should also enforce it for every single animal bred in our country.
-Do you realize this is impossible — especially if we are using health screenings as a condition to breed an animal.
+Do you realize this is impossible — especially if we are using health screenings as a condition to breed an animal?